-How to Contact Google/Gmail About Inbox Placement Issues
+How to Contact Google(Gmail) About Inbox Placement Issues

 Google's spam filtering algorithms primarily make decisions using Domain Reputation.
 Learn more about reputation here: Teach Me Email: What is Sender Reputation

-Before Contacting Google/Gmail
+Before Contacting Google

-Contacting the Google/Gmail Postmaster team should be considered a last resort for cases where there is a clear false-positive issue.
 To ensure you qualify for a mitigation request it is crucial to take the following steps to confirm that the issue is not related to factors under your control:

 1. Verify Your Compliance Status: In February 2024 Google established a set of requirements that must be met for messages to consistently reach the inbox.
 Within Google Postmaster Tools a compliance dashboard is accessible for bulk senders.
 Ensure you have all green check boxes.
 Resolve any non-compliant factors prior to moving to the next troubleshooting step.